iainquayle/birch/issues.md

 ## syntax

+currently there is an issue with ambiguity in the syntax of structs with single implicit field, and sum type calls with no arguments.
+options:
+- require that sum types with no arguments are called with _ likely the least consitent option
+- have some other syntax for sum type calls this is likely the second best option, but not sure exactly how it would look.
+- require that product fields are explicitly named. would be easy, but not follow the precident set by destructuring
+- require that product types have multiple fields would follow the language precidents the best, but would make development more of a pain. likely the best option though so far.

 currently the syntax of adts does not really matchup with their background construct. products are pretty good, but sums are not as good.